Florence Nightingale Faculty of Nursing, Midwifery and Palliative Care: History

 Between 1860 and 1903 the school certified 1,907 nurses as having had one year's training.
 Many of the trainees went on to be matrons or superintendents of nursing.
 Alicia LLoyd Still became matron of the hospital and superintendent of the Nightingale training school in 1913.
 She introduced many educational innovations such as: a designated sister tutor, Nightingale medals for high achieving probationers, (designed by Countess Feodora Gleichen), ward charts to record student nurses' learning which were later adopted by other hospitals and the General Nursing Council.
 Lloyd Still designed and inaugurated the Nightingale Badge in 1925 which was awarded to all students graduating from the school until 1995.
 Lloyd Still launched the Nightingale Fellowship for all alumni and was the first president in 1928.

 Over the years, the training and the school itself went through a series of changes, mergers and expansions.
 The curriculum for nurses has changed enormously since.
 Further, in 1991, the school merged with Olive Haydon School of Midwifery and the Thomas Guy & Lewisham School of Nursing, creating the Nightingale and Guy's College of Nursing & Midwifery.
 The following year the name changed to the Nightingale College of Health.
 In 1993, it merged with King's College Hospital School of Nursing at Normanby College and formed the Nightingale Institute.
 In 1996, the institute was fully integrated into King's College London and was combined with the university's Department of Nursing Studies two years later to form the Florence Nightingale Division of Nursing & Midwifery.
 In 1999 it was renamed the Florence Nightingale School of Nursing and Midwifery.
 In September 2014 the school changed its name to the "Florence Nightingale Faculty of Nursing and Midwifery".
 In 2017 the Cicely Saunders Institute at King's moved from the Faculty of Life Sciences & Medicine to join with the Faculty of Nursing & Midwifery.
 The Faculty was renamed the Florence Nightingale Faculty of Nursing, Midwifery & Palliative Care.
 As of 2021, the Florence Nightingale Faculty of Nursing, Midwifery & Palliative Care is a faculty of 300 staff and 4,000 students.

+Reputation

+In the 2027 Complete University Guide, the school is ranked thirteenth for nursing in the United Kingdom and second in the world for nursing in the QS World University Rankings 2026.
+KCL is considered a leading universities in health services, policy and research in the world.